nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip">

 * Metric is limited to `gender, age, horoscope, name, height, income` only.
-* New argument replaces the existing argument for that metric.
+* New value replaces the existing value.
 * User can edit up to n number of metrics in one command line, where n refers to the number of metrics available.
 * The index must be a positive integer, and be within the range of the recorded dates.
-* For example, if there are 3 Dates in LoveBook, the indices are 1, 2 and 3.
+For example, if there are 3 Dates in LoveBook, the indices are 1, 2 and 3.

 </box>